 The Official Chraki Language Site can be a little confusing at first to the uninitiated.
-But fear not, I, Asher Wolfstein, shall explain how to get around so that you may make the best of the available resources.
+But fear not, I shall explain how to get around so that you may make the best of the available resources.

 Once you’ve registered an account you’ll be able to edit your main account information in the account section of the main site.
-The forum also contains an account/profile section as well, so if you’re looking for that functionality make sure you’re currently under the forum subdomain.
+Each subdirectory (see below) of the site has its own profile system, so you can have differing information for each section if you wish.

 For logging in and logging out you can either use the links found at the top and bottoms of the page (desktop), or in the expandable menus (mobile).
-You can also use the handy widget located to the right (desktop), or to the bottom (mobile).
+Note that logging out requires TWO clicks, one for the logout page and one for the logout button.
+If you log out of IncarnateMe as well it may require THREE clicks.
+It is your responsibility to make sure you are really logged out.

 https://chraki.dev/ is the “main” site that hosts all of the overarching general information for the language, as well as “official” developments, research musings, and decisions made about the language.
 It is in a traditional blog structure with pages (like this one) and posts.
 The posts belong to categories and are each attached to various tags.
-You can see these categories and tags (it’s the fourth tab over on the multi-tabbed widget) on the left when viewing the lists of posts or the right if you’re on a single page or post.
+You can see these categories on the right.
+You can see a list of tags at the bottom of the page, as well as at the bottom of each post.

-https://wiki.chraki.dev/ is the “wiki” section of the Chraki language site, otherwise known as the encyclopaedia (or encyclopedia if you prefer.)
+https://chraki.dev/wiki/ is the “wiki” section of the Chraki language site, otherwise known as the encyclopaedia (or encyclopedia if you prefer.)
 This section houses all of the specific information for the language including codification definitions, syntax structures, grammar rules, phonetic scripts, and more.
-Each entry here can, generally, be edited by any user making it much like a wiki (though not a traditional MediaWiki installation.)
+Each entry here can, generally, be edited by any user.

-In terms of other avenues towards community the Chraki language also currently has an official Twitter account (@chrakidev) I’m looking into also establishing a presence on Pinterest, and perhaps Instagram, but as of now, these are only tenuous prognostications.
+In terms of other avenues towards community the Chraki language also currently has an official Twitter account (@chrakidev) I’m looking into also establishing a presence on Pinterest (right now it is a single dedicated board on my personal Pinterest account), and perhaps Instagram, but as of now, these are only tenuous prognostications.
 If there is interest in something more immediate for communication, such as real-time chat, I am also open to establishing a Chraki chat server on a service such as Discord or Slack.

 Server (Coming Soon!)